achatto4/transport_prac/README.md

 ## Changes to layout
  1. Navigation Bar was added
- 2. The template has been changed using bootstrap and bootswatch
+ 2. The template has been changed using bootstrap and the preferably template package was used.
  3. Sidebar has been added with the following features-
     a. links
     b. license